 This pathbreaking interpretation of the slaveholding South begins with the insight that slavery and freedom were not mutually exclusive but were intertwined in every dimension of life in the South.
 James Oakes traces the implications of this insight for relations between masters and slaves, slaveholders and non-slaveholders, and for the rise of a racist ideology.

-James Oakes is the author of several acclaimed books on slavery and the Civil War.
+JAMES OAKES is the author of several acclaimed books on slavery and the Civil War.
 His history of emancipation, Freedom National, won the Lincoln Prize and was longlisted for the National Book Award.
-He is Distinguished Professor of History and… More about James Oakes
+He is Distinguished Professor of History and Graduate… More about James Oakes

 Published by Knopf Apr 17, 2013| 256 Pages| ISBN 9780307828149